Admission and Program Requirements

-The Graduate Specialization in Environment and Sustainability (formerly the Collaborative Environment and Sustainability Program) is not a direct entry program.
-Graduate students may apply to the program following admission to and registration in a HOME Program (department), where the student will have a research supervisor, complete a research thesis and earn a graduate degree in a specific discipline.
+The Collaborative Specialization in Environment and Sustainability is not a direct entry program.
+Graduate students may apply following admission to and registration in a HOME Program (department), where the student will have a research supervisor, complete a research thesis and earn a graduate degree in a specific discipline.

 |May start||Eligible for September entry|

 |September start||Eligible for September entry|

 |January start||Ineligible to apply to program|

 |PhD Year 1: Home Program Entry||Collaborative Specialization Application|